 Let me know if you try this recipe for yourself!
 I can’t wait to hear how you love it!

-P.S. don’t forget to see all of my favorite baking finds + selects from the End of Season Sale below!
+P.S. don’t forget to see all of my favorite baking finds + spring and summer favorites I have my eye on!

 A huge thank you to eBay for sponsoring today’s post!